 "Your friend needs a psychiatrist, not a vampire killer!"

 In high school, I had a guy best friend and a girl best friend.
-Clandestinely, I was deeply in love with my guy friend who, in turn, hooked up with my girl friend.
-My girl friend wound up being a lesbian a couple years later and we all lived happily ever after.This is the story of Fright Night.
+Clandestinely, I was deeply in love with my guy friend who, in turn, hooked up with my girl best friend.
+She wound up being a lesbian a couple years later and neither of us talk to him anymore, so we all lived happily ever after.This is the story of Fright Night.

-Charlie finds it a bit odd that his new neighbor, Jerry Dandridge, along with his “live-in carpenter," insists on moving all of his priceless antiques in after dark…but you know how private the gays can be, especially in these smaller towns.
-This minor curiosity soon turns into an obsession.
+Charlie finds it a bit odd that his new neighbor, Jerry Dandridge (along with his “live-in carpenter"), insists on moving-in all of his priceless antiques in after dark…but you know how private the gays can be, especially in these smaller towns.
+Charlie’s minor curiosity soon turns into a full-blown obsession.
 He starts spending all his nights eating junk food alone in his room, staring at his neighbors through binoculars.

-When my high school best guy friend started dating and kissing girls, I got dark.
-I didn't want to talk about it so I would go running on the beach late at night.
-Likewise, "Evil"Ed goes walking alone down dark alleys at night while Charlie and Marcy are off not having sex.
+When my high school best guy friend started dating and kissing girls, my shit got dark.
+I didn't want to talk about it because then I’d have to come out of the closet and we might not have sleepovers anymore, so I would go running on the beach late at night.
+Likewise, with no beaches at hand, "Evil"Ed goes walking alone down dark alleys at night while Charlie and Marcy are off not having sex.

 Peter Vincent is feeling washed up and under appreciated.
 Kids today don’t care about how Robert Wagner and Christopher Walken killed Natalie Wood or how he coaxed Dame Elizabeth Taylor out of her great depression after Monty Clift’s accident outside her mansion.
-Only by helping Charlie get those pesky vampires out of town, does Peter Vincent/Roddy McDowall realize the national treasure that he truly is.
-We miss you Roddy.
+Only by helping Charlie get those pesky vampires out of town, does Peter Vincent/Roddy McDowall come to appreciate his status as the national treasure that he truly is.
+I miss him.